Fred S. Clinton: Early life

-He was born near the present city of Okmulgee, Oklahoma on April 15, 1874 to an early Euro-American migrant, Charles Clinton, and his wife, Louise (née Atkins).
-Mrs. Atkins was of Creek descent.
-Louise (born in Texas on October 16, 1867) died in Tulsa June 20, 1928.
+He was born near the present city of Okmulgee, Oklahoma, on April 15, 1874, to an early Euro-American migrant, Charles Clinton, and his wife, Louise (née Atkins).
+Mrs. Atkins was Muscogee.
+Louise died in Tulsa June 20, 1928.
 The following year, the family moved to a ranch on Duck Creek.
 In 1884, they moved to the community of Red Fork.
 His father Charles died in 1888, when he was fourteen.
+He is listed on the Dawes Rolls as 1/8th Creek by blood and his mother is listed as 1/4th Creek by blood.

-Young Fred was educated in the national schools of the Creek Nation then went off to study at St. Francis Institute in Osage, Kansas, Drury College (now Drury University) (Springfield, Missouri), Gem City Business College (Quincy, Illinois), and Young Harris College in Georgia.
+Young Fred was educated in the national schools of the Creek Nation then went off to study at St. Francis Institute in Osage, Kansas, Drury College (now Drury University), City Business College (Quincy, Illinois), and Young Harris College in Georgia.
 Finally, he studied pharmacy at the Kansas City College of Pharmacy (now University of Missouri–Kansas City), where he graduated in 1891 and medicine at University Medical College (now New York University School of Medicine), where he graduated in 1897.
-(Ed. note: St. Francis Mission in Osage, Kansas apparently no longer exists.)